-- It aims at emerging as a single window to meet the developmental and financial needs of MSMEs in order to make them globally competitive, strong, vibrant and to project the institution as a customer-friendly financial body.
+- It aims at emerging as a single-window to meet the developmental and financial needs of MSMEs in order to make them globally competitive, strong, vibrant and to protect the institution as a customer-friendly financial body.

 - It also aims at enhancing the wealth of shareholders through the modern technology platform.

 - It is involved in the promotion and development of the MSME sector.

 - It is the principal institution for the development, promotion and financing of the MSME sector and for coordination of functions of the institutions engaged in similar activities.